How to Write a Congratulations Note to a Colleague

 When to Send Congratulations Messages

-Consider these letter samples your own personal stash if you need help with any kind of business correspondence including cover letters, interview thank you letters, follow-up letters, job acceptance and rejection letters, resignation letters, appreciation letters, and letters to help you get a job interview.
+Consider these letter samples your stash if you need help with any business correspondence including cover letters, interview thank you letters, follow-up letters, job acceptance, and rejection letters, resignation letters, appreciation letters, and letters to help you get a job interview.